kiali/kiali.io/content/en/docs/Configuration/multi-cluster.md

 2. **Aggregated metrics and traces.** Kiali needs a single endpoint where it can consume aggregated metrics/traces across all clusters.
 There are many ways to aggregate metrics/traces such as prometheus federation or using OTEL collector pipelines but setting these up are outside of the scope of Kiali.

 3. **Anonymous or OpenID authentciation strategy.** The unified multi-cluster configuration currently only supports anonymous or OpenID [authentication strategies]({{< relref "../Configuration/authentication" >}}).
+In addition, currently support for OpenID across clusters varies by provider.

 #### Setup

 The unified Kiali multi-cluster setup requires the Kiali Service Account (SA) to have read access to each Kubernetes cluster in the mesh.
 This is separate from the user credentials that are required when a user logins to Kiali.
-The user credentials are used to check user access and to perform write operations.
+The user credentials are used to check user access to a namespace and to perform write operations.
 In anonymous mode, the Kiali SA is used for all operations and write access is also required.
 To give the Kiali SA access to each remote cluster, a kubeconfig with credentials needs to be created and mounted into the Kiali pod.
 While the location of Kiali in relation to the controlplane and dataplane may change depending on your istio deployment model, the requirements will remain the same.

 1. **Create a remote kubeconfig secret.** You can use [this script](https://github.com/kiali/kiali/blob/master/hack/istio/multicluster/kiali-prepare-remote-cluster.sh) to simplify this process for you.
 Running this script will: